LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Inserting Data into the Dataset
 --------------------------------

 Now that we have created a new dataset, let's insert some data into it.
 We will use the provided example to read data from the MIT-BIH Arrhythmia Database and store it in our dataset.
-In this more complex example, we will create a separate device for each record and handle multiple signals in a single record.
+In this example, we will create a separate device for each record and handle multiple signals in a single record.

 .. code-block:: python